Chapter 18.22

 D. Enforcement.
 The Director is authorized and directed to enforce and administer this chapter.

 E. Interpretations.
-The Director, in consultation with the City Attorney, shall interpret this chapter as the need for interpretation arises, including for application to specific issues and proposed signs; such interpretations may be appealed first to the Planning Commission and then to the City Council.
+The Director, in consultation with the City Attorney, shall interpret this chapter as the need for interpretation arises, including for application to specific issues and proposed signs; such interpretations may be appealed first to the Planning and Transportation Commission and then to the City Council.
 All interpretations are to be made in light of the policies of message neutrality and message substitution, and the overall purposes and intent of this chapter.

 F. Message Neutrality.
 It is the City’s policy and intent to regulate signs in a manner consistent with the U.S. and California Constitutions, and which is content-neutral as to protected noncommercial speech.